 Large shares received:

-A tour of New England through local cheeses, the cheese share offers 12-14 pieces of small-batch dairy goodness from critically respected and award-winning producers like Valley View Farm, Topsfield, MA Neighborly Farms, VT and Great Hill Blue, Marion, MA.
+The Cheese Share represents a tour of New England through local cheeses.
+Members can elect to receive a different cheese each week off the 22-week regular season, or opt for the Build-Your-Own Cheese Share, for which members select the cheese they want to receive with a $90 minimum.
+The cheese offered is small-batch dairy goodness from critically respected and award-winning producers like Valley View Farm, Topsfield, MA Neighborly Farms, VT, Jasper Hill, Greensboro Bend, VT and Great Hill Blue, Marion, MA.
 Each cheese delivered is approximately 8oz.
-To keep the cheese share cost reasonable we must source affordable cheeses, nothing very high end.
+To keep the cheese share cost reasonable we source affordable cheeses, so nothing really fancy (though we sometimes offer more expense cheese for special order).
 Cheeses are sometimes organic, always made from local milk, and always delicious.
 Many of these cheeses are made from raw milk, some use vegetarian rennet, some do not.
 Please inquire further if necessary.

 We work with A&J King Artisan Bakers in Salem and Iggy’s Bread of the World of Cambridge to offer an enticing assortment of handcrafted loaves and rolls, baked fresh, and delivered to your depot.
 Our bread share contains a selection of fresh-baked breads such as olive rolls, traditional sourdough, baguettes, cranberry walnut mini pullmans, and lovely whole grain loaves.
 Both bakers are known for quality and dedication to local ingredients.
 Bread is delivered to your depot 19 times - every week except opening day.
 So skip the extra stop, or the long lines at the Farmer’s Market, and sign up for your bread through the FDC.

-Egg Share members receive one dozen eggs per week from the pastured hens at Grant Family Farm in Essex, MA.
+Egg Share members receive one dozen organic eggs per week from the pastured hens at Grant Family Farm in Essex, MA.
+Local, pastured and organic is the Cadillac of eggs - rarely available in grocery stores unless they are from Grant farm.

 Still want fresh, locally grown organic veggies & apples after the regular season ends?
 Don't miss out!
-Sign up now for our November and December shares.
+Sign up now for our Thanksgiving and December shares.

-Bulk Order: The Bulk Order is available for all members who would like to stock up on certain items.
+Bulk Order: The Bulk Order is available for all members who would like to stock up on storage fruits and vegetables and other items.
 The order form will be available in late October and delivery to the depots will be one day in November.
-We typically offer carrots, potatoes, squash, onions, apples, maple syrup, honey, jams and much more.
+We typically offer carrots, potatoes, squash, onions, apples, grains, dried beans and much more.
 Stock up your winter root cellar while supporting local farmers at the same time.
-It’s also a great way to get fresh, locally grown fruits and organic veggies just in time for Thanksgiving!

-December Share: This is a single, extra large pick-up of produce generally worth more than the share price.
+December Share: This is a single, extra-large pick-up of produce generally worth more than the share price.
 This huge bounty of items is the last hurrah from every share type we offer: bread, a wedge of cheese, an herb, vegetables and fruits.
 Other typical items received by members in the past include: dried beans, cider, herbed salt, shallots, radishes, turnips, napa cabbage, bok choy, onions, apples, winter squash, fingerling potatoes, carrots, sweet potatoes, turnips, storage radish, beets, broccoli, kale, kohlrabi, roots, greens, and more.
-As with the November Share these items are examples of what you may receive in the share, not guarantees, as all items depend on the current growing season.
-The pickup date is TBA but will be sometime during the first week of December.
-To sign up for the December share please let your depot coordinator know or email Tamara at tamara at farmdirectcoop dot org.